 Pero sans Cimon, Kinematic sculpture, 2019

 Feminized technology has historical precedent.
 One of the first occurrences of the female body as a machine is told through the story of Roman Charity.
-In this tale, Pero, the daughter of Cimon who has been condemned to die from starvation, dedicates herself to visit and clandestinely breastfeed the man every day.
-This story is told as an example of filial piety, but could also be perceived as a way to enchain women to patriarchy and to the commodification of their body.
-Pero sans Cimon explores, therefore, the idea of the woman body used as a milk production machine.
+In this tale, Pero, the daughter of Cimon, who has been condemned to die from starvation, dedicates herself to visit and clandestinely breastfeed the man every day.
+This story is told as an example of filial piety, but could also be perceived as a way to chain women to patriarchy and justify the commodification of their bodies.
+The kinetic installation, Pero sans Cimon, explores the idea of the female body as a milk production machine.
 The work consists of a tubing system that circulates milk around the sculpture and leaks it into a carafe.
 The carafe never fills, therefore, the machine must keep producing.
 This piece aims to bring forward the forces at stake within our current capitalistic context.

-a Collaboration with
+a collaboration with